 Signs that a rip current is present are very subtle and difficult for the average beachgoers to identify.
-Look for differences in the water colour, water motion, incoming wave shape or breaking point compared to adjacent conditions.
+Look for differences in the colour of the water, the surface motion, incoming wave shape or breaking point compared to adjacent conditions.
 Look for any of these clues:

 How can people avoid Rip Current problems?

-•If you’ll be in surf, learn to swim in surf.
+If you’ll be in the surf, learn to swim in the surf.
 It is not the same as a pool or lake.

 What can people do if caught in a rip current?

 Don’t fight the current